What denomination is Kerith? Where we’ve been and where we’re going

 For a while, Steve Tibbert from Kings church in South East London gathered together the leaders of the larger churches which hadn’t yet joined a sphere.
 I found this incredibly helpful in the early days of leading Kerith and am very grateful to Steve for his input during that time.

-However, eventually those gatherings stopped and that, combined with the ending of Stoneleigh Bible weeks, left both myself and the senior leadership team wondering what it would look like if we were to continue to be a part of the Newfrontiers.
+However, eventually those gatherings stopped, and that, combined with the ending of Stoneleigh Bible weeks, left both me and the senior leadership team wondering what it would look like if we were to continue to be a part of the Newfrontiers.

 There were still some connection points with Newfrontiers – for example, our input into the Newfrontiers churches in Albania and David Devenish (one of Ben’s great friends in Newfrontiers) serving as one of our external advisors (something else that I am very grateful for).
 But it didn’t feel like we were properly engaging as part of the Newfrontiers family.

-With that said, I still have a number of really good friends within Newfrontiers and as a church we continue to help, serve and learn from many churches in the movement.
-We also officially left the Baptist Union about five years ago.
+That said, I still have several really good friends within Newfrontiers, and as a church, we continue to help, serve and learn from many churches in the movement.
+We also officially left the Baptist Union in 2017.
 In reality, during the time I’ve led Kerith, I’ve never once met or been contacted by anyone in the Baptist Union, so this felt far less significant for us.

-Although we are now not formally a part of any other body or denomination, it doesn’t feel to me like we are an orphan!
-We have friends in all sorts of places.
+Although for a season after leaving Newfrontiers, we were not formally a part of any other body or denomination, we still had friends in all sorts of places.

-On an official basis, we have our external advisors – Lucy Peppiatt, Stuart Bell and Sola Osinoiki – who we invite to input into us and would come to our aid if we ever got into a difficulty that we couldn’t resolve on our own.
+On an official basis, we had (and continue to have) our external advisors – Lucy Peppiatt, Stuart Bell and Sola Osinoiki – who we invite to input into us and would come to our aid if we ever got into a difficulty that we couldn’t resolve on our own.

-And on a less formal basis, we have trusted friends all over the place.
-The likes of John Kirkby, Pete Greig, Krish Kandiah, Tim Morfin, Tim Hughes and many others.
+On a less formal basis, we have trusted friends all over the place.
+The likes of John Kirkby, Krish Kandiah, Tim Morfin along with several other churches and their leaders we got to spend time with at a learning community we were part of.

-That said I do sense that in time it would be good for us to formally be a part of something bigger.
-I was recently over in Ireland and spoke at a conference for the 24-7 Prayer churches there.
+That said, we still sensed that in time it would be good for us to formally be a part of something bigger.

 So there you have it – my attempt to answer the question people have been asking Google!
-Hopefully I have given a sense of how being part of a wider movement has been a blessing to us in the past, and what the future might possibly look like for us.
-If you’d like to know any more, then please feel free to ask by asking me questions in the comments.
+Hopefully, I have given a sense of how being part of a wider movement has been a blessing to us in the past, and how that blessing will hopefully continue as we move forward as a part of the 24-7 Prayer Communities Network.